100tch/sharchan/README.txt

 ## sharchan

-sharchan is a simple and insecure file hosting service created as part of an educational project.
-It is mainly intended for transferring small files using HTTP requests.
+sharchan is a simple and insecure file hosting service created as part of an educational project. it is mainly intended for transferring small files using HTTP requests.

 ## installation